 Alcohol is one of the most commonly abused substances in the United States.
 Millions of Americans struggle with alcohol addiction and abuse.
 Many people do not think they have a drinking problem until it is too late.
 Do you suspect that your drinking habit has transitioned into an alcohol use disorder?
 For many, the first sign of trouble is the onset of alcohol withdrawal symptoms.
-Combined with the facts of your consumption habits, there’s a good chance that you might be suffering from the disorder, but there’s good news, too.
+Combined with the facts of your consumption habits, there is a good chance that you might be suffering from the disorder, but there is good news, too.
 You can get help today from an alcohol detox center.

 What Do Alcohol Withdrawal Symptoms Feel Like?

 Your body becomes accustomed to the daily influx of alcohol.
 As a result, you develop a dependence on it.
-When you withhold alcohol–maybe you don’t have access–you feel physical manifestations of the dependency.
+When you withhold alcohol–maybe you do not have access–you feel physical manifestations of the dependency.
 Roughly six hours after your last drink, you begin to get headaches.

 You suddenly feel anxious.
 Your hands start to shake and you feel the urge to vomit.
 As time goes on, you start to sweat profusely.
 Depending on your typical dosage, things can still get worse.

 Some people develop visual or auditory hallucinations.
 You see or hear things that nobody else does.
-Over the next 48 hours, there’s a chance you may suffer from seizures.
+Over the next 48 hours, there is a chance you may suffer from seizures.
 Your blood pressure spikes and heart rate becomes erratic.

 Heavy drinkers know that the most feared of alcohol withdrawal symptoms, delirium tremens (DTs), is around the corner.
-Although it only affects a small number of people struggling with an alcohol dependence, it’s an acute medical emergency.
+Although it only affects a small number of people struggling with alcohol dependence, it is an acute medical emergency.
 Typically, the DTs manifest three to five days after quitting.
 In more extreme cases of alcohol detox, it is possible to die from alcohol withdrawal.
 Thankfully, this is extremely rare.

 Detox at a Medically Monitored Facility is the Answer

 The summary of alcohol withdrawal symptoms is a persuasive reason to avoid quitting cold turkey at home.
 For starters, the attempt likely results in failure.
-Secondly, there’s a genuine element of physical danger.
-Finally, you don’t have to suffer the pain and discomfort associated with the process.
+Secondly, there is a genuine element of physical danger.
+Finally, you do not have to suffer the pain and discomfort associated with the process.